 New Breast Screening Leaflet for woman over 70: The Northern Ireland Breast Screening Program offers screening to women aged 50-70 every three years.
 Older women are encouraged to contact their local screening unit if they wish to attend.
 Leaflets are available at the practice reception.
 Further details are also available at www.cancerscreening.hscni.net, under breast screening.

 During December 2008 and January 2009 the Practice carried out a patient satisfaction survey.
 The practice would like to take this opportunity to thank all patients who took the time to provide us with this valuable feedback.
 A total of 134 questionnaires were completed.

 Summary of Results

-The surgery has committed to offering access to a health care professional within 48 hours.
-This means that you as a patient will not have to wait any longer than 2 working days to see or speak to a doctor or nurse.
-This system has been running now since April 2010, and appears to be working very well.
-Whilst we can ensure that you speak to or be seen by a healthcare professional within 2 working days we cannot guarantee that it will be with the doctor or nurse of your choice.
+We use a full appointment system.
+We operate to ensure 48-hour access to a health care professional.
+This means that you as a patient should not have to wait any longer than 2 working days to see or speak to a doctor or nurse.
+If an appointment within 48 hours has not been offered and you feel your problem cannot wait please leave a contact number and a doctor will return your call at the nearest possible time.
+Whilst we can ensure that you speak to or are seen by a healthcare professional within 2 days we cannot guarantee that it will be with the doctor or nurse of your choice.

 Self Check-In System